Khrvanya/Google_search_scraper/README.md

 *list_of_queries*: is a list of strings which would be googled (usually are almost identical since they make a single category), example:
 ['flowers', 'many roses', 'love'] or ['peace'] == 'peace' (it could be just one word)

-*list_of_links_number_for_queries*: is a list of integers % 10 = 0
+*list_of_links_number_for_queries*: is a list of integers % 10 = 0,
-each int is for query in the first list and stands for the number of first links that would be scraped from the Google search pages, like:
+each int is for query in the first list and stands for the number of first links that would be scraped from the Google search pages, example:
 [100, 150, 30] or [100, 100, 100] == 100

 Examples: